 the benefits to the consumer in mitigating risks to the secure operation of the system;

-how National Grid ESO will engage with interested parties to share relevant information and how that information will be used to review and revise the FRCR methodology; and
+how the ISOP will engage with interested parties to share relevant information and how that information will be used to review and revise the FRCR methodology; and

-detailed of National Grid ESO’s proposed timetable for updating and consulting on the FRCR methodology.
+detailed of the ISOP’s proposed timetable for updating and consulting on the FRCR methodology.

 Part B: The Frequency Risk and Control Report (FRCR)

-H.10 National Grid ESO shall initially and at such other times as National Grid ESO may see fit or the Authority may direct, develop proposals for the FRCR in consultation with interested parties.
+H.10 The ISOP shall initially and at such other times as the ISOP may see fit or the Authority may direct, develop proposals for the FRCR in consultation with interested parties.
 The consultation shall be of such a form and duration as to reasonably allow all interested parties to contribute.

-H.11 Following any consultation pursuant to paragraph H10, National Grid
+H.11 Following any consultation pursuant to paragraph H10, the ISOPmust:

-ESO must:

 produce an initial FRCR by 1 April 2021 or such other date as directed by the Authority and submit this to the SQSS Panel for their recommendation that this be onwards submitted to the Authority for approval.
 This must be based on and prepared in accordance with the draft initial methodology set out in part A.; and

-by such other date as directed by the Authority or as National Grid ESO may see fit, and as set out in paragraph H12, publish a revised FRCR.
+by such other date as directed by the Authority or as The ISOP may see fit, and as set out in paragraph H12, publish a revised FRCR.

-H.12 Following publication of the initial FRCR, National Grid ESO must:
+H.12 Following publication of the initial FRCR, the ISOP must:

 review at least once in each financial year the FRCR prepared and published in the previous financial year and consider any improvements to better facilitate the economic and efficient operation of the National Electricity Transmission System; and